Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 Each of the above will print the target command saved on the SD card to the terminal.

 ### Changing Communication Methods
 To change the communication method between USBC, RS485 and CAN, use the `update_param` command. __Additional steps have to be taken to switch to CAN__.
-See the User Manual for instructions.

 ### Controlling multiple hands
 We can define two instances of hands with different `communication_channel_identifier`.
 In theory, it can spin up an unlimited amount of hands, bottlenecked by the amount of wifi controllers and COM ports associated with the machine.